kzabril/GettingCleaningData_CourseProject/README.md

 The run\_analysis.R script can be found on the following GitHub repository: [kzabril](https://github.com/kzabril/GettingCleaningData\_CourseProject).

 ##Documentation
-The documentation available for this project is included in markdown (md) format in the following GitHub repository:[kzabril](https://github.com/kzabril/GettingCleaningData\_CourseProject).
+The documentation available for this project is included in markdown (md) format in the following GitHub repository: [kzabril](https://github.com/kzabril/GettingCleaningData\_CourseProject).

 ##Description of the code
 The run_analysis.R script verifies if the folder *UCI HAR Dataset* containing the datasets exists in the working directory.
 If false, then execution stops.